Corey Dickerson Player Props: Nationals vs. Brewers

 Corey Dickerson At The Plate

-- Dickerson has six doubles, two home runs and six walks while batting .248.
+- Dickerson has seven doubles, two home runs and six walks while hitting .250.

-- In 47 games played this season, he has hit a homer in only two of them.
+- In 48 games played this season, he has gone deep in only two of them.

-- Dickerson has picked up an RBI in 25.5% of his games this season, with two or more RBI in 8.5% of his games.
-He has also driven in three or more runs in one contest.
+- Dickerson has driven home a run in 12 games this season (25.0%), including more than one RBI in 8.3% of his games and producing three or more of his team's runs on one occasion..

-- He has scored at least one run seven times this year (14.9%), including one multi-run game.
+- He has scored at least once eight times this year (16.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.